javaee/glassfish/src/site/markdown/api-overview.md

 locator.
 These are encapsulated in the [ServiceLocatorUtilities][servicelocatorutilities] class.

-If you already have a service class and you would like for hk2 to automatically analyze the class and add it to a locator then you can use the [addClasses][sluaddclasses] method.
+If you already have a service class and you would like for hk2 to automatically analyze the class and add it to a locator then you can use the [addClasses][addclasses] method.

-If you already have an instance of a service and you would like hk2 to automatically analyze the class of the service and add it to a locator then you can use the [addOneConstant][sluaddoneconstant] method
+If you already have an instance of a service and you would like hk2 to automatically analyze the class of the service and add it to a locator then you can use the [addOneConstant][addoneconstant] method

-If you already have a descriptor for a service and you would like hk2 to add it to a locator then you can use the [addOneDescriptor][sluaddonedescriptor] addOneDescriptor method
+If you already have a descriptor for a service and you would like hk2 to add it to a locator then you can use the [addOneDescriptor][addonedescriptor] addOneDescriptor method

 ### Looking up services